 Brienzergrat to Hardergrat trail

 Brienzergrat.
-Also called Hardergrat, it is actually three ridges, it starts as Brienzergrat (from Brienzer Rothorn to Ällgäulücke) then becomes Riedergrat as far as Augstmatthorn and ends as Hardergrat (the remainder of the ridge all the way to Interlaken).
+Also called Hardergrat, it is actually three ridges, it starts as Brienzergrat (from Brienzer Rothorn to Ällgäulücke) then becomes Riedergrat as far as Augstmatthorn and ends as Hardergrat (the remainder of the ridge all the way to Harder Kulm / Interlaken).
 It is rated one of the most difficult and one of the most beautiful in Switzerland.
 It is only possible during the late spring, summer and early autumn seasons.
 Most of the peaks along the trail and many difficult sections are snow or ice covered from November until the end of May making them extremely dangerous or impassable.

 Location: Bernese Oberland, Switzerland.
 From above Brienz at Brienzer Rothorn to the Interlaken end of the ridge at Harder Kulm.